GabrielBalabanResearch/TCRpower/README.md

 `python3 unittests.py`

-If all of the tests pass then we recommend that you open the Jupyter notebook and try the example calculations.
+To learn how to use TCRPOwer you can open the Jupyter notebook and try the example calculations.

 `example_powercalculations.ipynb`